whatbirdisthat/yarsta/README.md

 jQuery.find()'ed ...
 Elements register to a GUI channel and receive calls from the Presenter instead.
-Then when an element makes a change to the 'context' object (StaffMember x), the Presenter sends a reference to it to all the registered callback functions.
+Then when an element makes a change to the 'context' object (StaffMember x), the Presenter sends a reference to it to all the registered callback functions, and they redraw themselves if necessary.

 The Model
 ==============